Free “JOY” Mini-Masterclass

 The Joy Center in the Brain

-One of the objectives of “Return to Joy” exercises is to train the right control center to increase its relational capacity, so that “white matter” joy “habits” in the front of the brain are bigger and stronger than the emotionally upset feelings it must regulate in the back.
+One of the objectives of practicing “Return to Joy” exercises in adulthood is to “rewire” the fast track white matter in the front of the brain so that “the Banana” in the center grows bigger and stronger than the emotionally upset feelings it must regulate in the back.

 I am particularly fond of this resource because I sponsored a “HR Happy Hour” event in the teacher’s lounge at school!
 (Non-alcoholic, prebiotic beverages were served in case you were wondering.) 😊